swaptacular/swpt_accounts/protocol.rst

 ----------------------------------------------

-When client implementations processes a `PreparedTransfer`_ message, they MUST first try find a matching CRR_ in the client's database [#crr-match]_, and verify its status:
+When client implementations processes a `PreparedTransfer`_ message, they MUST first try to find a matching CRR_ in the client's database [#crr-match]_, and verify its status:

-* If a corresponding CR record does not exist, the newly prepared transfer MUST be immediately dismissed. [#dismiss-transfer]_
+* If a matching CRR_ does not exist, the newly prepared transfer MUST be immediately dismissed. [#dismiss-transfer]_

 * If the status is "initiated", the status MUST be set to "prepared", and the values of ``debtor_id``, ``creditor_id``, and